SpiritSeeker/cnn-from-scratch/README.md

 # cnn-from-stratch
-A simple Convolution Neural Network from scratch
+A simple Convolutional Neural Network from scratch

+The CNN has one conv layer with 8 filters and 2 fully connected layers.